MVCNet: Multi-View Contrastive Network for Motor Imagery Classification: Experiments and Results

 \subsection{Implementation}

-\textbf{Network architectures.} The network architectures are listed in Table~\ref{tab:network}.
-We used EEGNet, DeepCNN, or ShallowCNN as the backbone network $E$, a fully-connected layer as the classifier $F$, a lightweight 2-layer and 2-head Transformer \cite{vaswani2017attention} as the encoder $G$, and 2-layer MLPs with batch normalization and ReLU activation as the projector $P$.
+Three evaluation scenarios were considered to assess the generalization ability of MVCNet: chronological order (CO), cross-validation (CV), and leave-one-subject-out (LOSO), including within/cross-subject settings. \begin{itemize} \item CO: EEG trials were partitioned strictly based on temporal sequence, with the first 80\% used for training and the remaining 20\% for testing.
+This setting follows a within-subject evaluation paradigm. \item CV: A 5-fold cross-validation strategy was employed, where four folds were used for training and one for testing.
+The data partitions were structured chronologically while maintaining class-balance, following \cite{mane2021fbcnet}.
+CV is also a within-subject setting. \item LOSO: EEG trials from one subject were reserved for testing, while all other subjects' trials were combined for training.
+LOSO is a cross-subject setting. \end{itemize}

-\textbf{Implementation details.} We performed leave-one-subject-out cross-validation on all datasets, as it is a more valuable and practical setting for EEG-based BCI applications.
-All experiments were repeated five times and average results were reported.
-For all datasets, the models were trained for 100 epochs using Adam optimizer with learning rate $10^{-3}$. $\tau$ was set to 0.2 as in \cite{chen2020simclrv2}. $\lambda$ and $\gamma$ were set to 0.1 for all datasets.
-The batch size was 32 for Baseline, 64 for data augmentation approaches, and 256 for SimCLR, InfoNCE and MVCNet based on the size of training data.
-Note that for MVCNet, three distinct data augmentation strategies are applied: Scale (time domain), Shift (frequency domain), and HS (space domain).
+All experiments were repeated five times with random seed list $[1, 2, 3, 4, 5]$, and the average results were reported.
+For all datasets, models were trained for 100 epochs using the Adam optimizer with learning rate $10^{-3}$.
+The temperature parameter $\tau$ was set to 0.2, following \cite{chen2020simclrv2}. $\lambda$ and $\gamma$ were fixed at 0.1 for all datasets.
+Batch sizes were set to 32 for baseline models, and 64 for data augmentation approaches and MVCNet, depending on the size of the training data.
+For MVCNet, different combinations of augmentations were applied based on the MI task: Scale, FShift, and CR were used for the BNCI2014001, Zhou2016, and Blankertz2007 datasets, while Flip, FShift, and HS were used for the BNCI2014002 and BNCI2015001 datasets.
+For all baseline models, architectural hyperparameters (e.g., kernel sizes, number of layers) were set according to their original papers to ensure fair comparison and reproducibility.